 While your clients may not need to record every confirmed COVID-19 case on your log, they must investigate work-relatedness in all cases.

-In the case of COVID-19, all work-related cases are recordable when the worker is infected as a result of work-related duties, and one or more of the following criteria are met:
+In the case of COVID-19, all work-related cases are recordable on the OSHA 300 log when the worker is infected as a result of work-related duties, and one or more of the following criteria are met:

-Because a COVID-19 diagnosis means workers will take days away from work and have a formal diagnosis, the vast majority of work-related cases will go OSHA 300 logs.
+Because a COVID-19 diagnosis means workers will almost inevitably take days away from work and have a formal diagnosis, the vast majority of proven work-related cases will go on OSHA 300 logs.
 Even when the case is mild, the recommended medical guidance tells everyone with a confirmed case to stay home from work, which means most cases will be recordable based on the days away from work criteria.

 To remain a trusted risk management advisor to your clients, encourage them to abide by OSHA’s reporting requirements.